 I recommend staying at one of the bed and breakfast in town.
 They are booming with them.
 There are also have many water adventure outfitters to choose from.
 A lot of people will rent inner tubes and canoes to float down the river.
 Most of the outfitters will pick you up at the end of the trip from the river as well.
 We could have spend the whole day there if we wanted.
 For more info… check out www.lanesboro.com

 Chatfield is another small town along the way but with the exception of a great play place.
 We would drive by this one all the time and I would look through the passenger window in wonder.
 It was so fun to actually be able to stop with my kids.
 The Tot Town was by far my favorite.
 Great way to let your kids get out some road trip energy without having to go off the batten path.

 - Cave pictures are not as easy as I thought to take.

 - The bridge connecting the Root River Trail to Lanesboro is currently under major construction and may be being rebuilt.
 Check before biking the trail to see if it’s open.

 - Fountain is known as the Sink Hole Capital of the World.
 At the start of the bike trail, there is an overlook that shows a sinkhole that’s 1/2 mile wide.

-- It may be fun to go to Whalan during their Stand Still Parade.
+- Whalan does Parades a little differently.
+They call it a Stand Still Parade.
 The running joke is that the town is so small, the onlookers just walk so the parade doesn’t have to leave the town.
-It is scheduled for May 16th, 2016.

 - All the towns have so much character and hidden gems, you can’t do it all in just one trip.
 If you really want to see it, you may want to spend the night.